briancampbell003/dream-jot/README.md

 ## Installation

-Visit the deployed Heroku page to create an account and start posting dreams!
+Visit the [deployed Heroku page](https://dream-jot.herokuapp.com/) to create an account and start logging your dreams.

 ## Usage